- Home ›

 They should express how much they love their spouse and use that to justify why they can no longer see the other person again.

 There is a chance the other person might object to the friendship ending, but it’s for the best.
-You or your spouse ending the relationship may also have a hard time no longer talking to the other person.
+It may be difficult for the spouse ending the relationship to no longer talk to the friend.

-Still, it shows how truly inappropriate and serious the connection between you guys was.
-If you care about your marriage, it’s in your favour to end the connection you’ve made with the person who isn’t married to you.
+Still, this shows how truly inappropriate and serious the connection was.
+If you care about your marriage, it’s in your favor to end the connection you’ve made with the person who isn’t married to you.

-The most favourable way to end an emotional affair is to be honest and stop seeing the other person.
+The most favorable way to end an emotional affair is to be honest and stop seeing the other person.

 FAQs